connexcs/docs/docs/customer-portal/authentication.md

 ### Reset SIP Password
 Click the SIP Username, then replace the password and click **`Save`**.

+## Delete IP or SIP User
+To delete an IP or SIP User Authentication, check the box next to the IP Address or Username, then click the Trash Can icon for that section.

 [cp-ipauth-basic]: /customer-portal/img/cp-ipauth-basic.png "Edit IP Auth Basic"